frmfm/FRAMED-2.0-Guide/README.md

 ### ■ Artwork Submission

-• Please submit files in one folder .zip file with a "main.v4p" in the root (no subfolders except for other related project files)
+• Please submit files in one folder .zip file with a "main.v4p" in the root (no subfolders except for other related project files).
+[Watch this video.](https://www.youtube.com/watch?v=4DVss7Qa2Dg&feature=youtu.be)

 ### ■ Camera/Mic